 - Another great article by Strauss on the play gap, found in The Washington Post (Aug.
 2016).

 - Olga Jarrett’s 2013 article, “A Research-Based Case for Recess.“

 - A 2014 article in The Atlantic on Finland’s practice of offering students frequent 15-minute breaks for playtime, and how that boosted their academic performance.

-- A 2015 article in U.S. News & Word Report on the lessons that elementary schools could learn, especially for Kindergarten, from multi-faceted early childhood programs.
+- A 2015 article in U.S. News & World Report on the lessons that elementary schools could learn, especially for kindergarten, from multifaceted early childhood programs.
 Fittingly, the article is entitled “Building a Solid Foundation.“

-- A first-person account by an assoc. professor education about her horrific experience with her daughter’s kindergarten.
-The article, also published in U.S. News in 2015, is entitled “Learn First, Test Later.”
+- A first-person account by an associate professor of education about her horrific experience with her daughter’s kindergarten: “Learn First, Test Later.”
 Its subtitle pretty much says it all: “To teach kindergarteners to love learning, stop the rush to assess.”

 - The International Journal of Play, a peer-reviewed journal that publishes (and welcomes) articles, both scholarly and popular, on all facets of play from around the globe.

-- Last, the grandmother of them all–“The Hurried Child,” by David Elkind, professor of Child Development at Tufts University, published way back in 1981.
+- Finally, the grandmother of them all: “The Hurried Child,” by David Elkind, professor of Child Development at Tufts University, published way back in 1981.
 (Elkind soon followed this book with “The Power of Play,” in 1987.)